bitshares/dev.bitshares.works/docs/development/apps/node_howto_run.rst

 Installation and build the Witness Node
 =========================================

-For the installation of the BitShares Core, please see the :ref:`Installation Guide <installation>`:
+For the installation of the BitShares Core, please see the :ref:`Installation Guide <installation-guide>`:

 To reduce compilation time, you can tell the compile infrastructure to only compile the witness node by running.::